wallies/wallies.github.io/_posts/2106-09-02-nginx-brotli-and-elliptic-curve-cryptography.md

 share: true
 ---

-So I am going to test out Googles new [Brotli](https://github.com/google/brotli) compression and while I'm at at show you how to configure nginx with some basic defaults, as well as show you how to use [Elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography), as an alternative to RSA.
+So I am going to test out Googles new [Brotli](https://github.com/google/brotli) compression and while I'm at it show you how to configure nginx with some basic defaults, as well as show you how to use [Elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography), as an alternative to RSA.
 I will be doing this with Nginx compiled with [BoringSSL](https://www.chromium.org/Home/chromium-security/boringssl) using the awesome work done by Wonderwall - [BoringNginx Container](https://hub.docker.com/r/wonderfall/boring-nginx/).

 All source code examples for this are here https://github.com/wallies/nginx-ssl-experiments and demo can be seen here ssldemo.redfog.io